Chicken manure as fertilizer.

 Final Thoughts About Why You Should Recycle Chicken Manure

-No matter how you decide to add the manure to your soil, the main thing is to make sure that you use it and don’t throw it out!
+No matter how you decide to add manure to your soil, the main thing is to make sure that you use it and don’t throw it out!
 That chicken manure can make your garden have a crazy good year.

 I incorporate recycled chicken manure into my garden soil each year.
 I’ve been able to see increased garden yields each year because of how rich my soil is.
 You won’t regret scooping all of that poop and adding it to your garden soil!